-- Help newcomers understand the infrastructure of organized programs. - Market, recruit, and educate-this may be the key to integration that will hopefully diminish the majority of barriers identified throughout this resource. - Establish a mandate for your organization to be inclusive of newcomers, review any existing policies to ensure they reflect this, and ensure all staff are familiar with the mandate and policies. - Join or start partnership tables with other organizations to determine ways to help newcomers access and get involved with existing programs.
+- Help New to Canada Participants understand the infrastructure of organized programs. - Market, recruit, and educate-this may be the key to integration that will hopefully diminish the majority of barriers identified throughout this resource. - Establish a mandate for your organization to be inclusive of New to Canada Participants, review any existing policies to ensure they reflect this, and ensure all staff are familiar with the mandate and policies. - Join or start partnership tables with other organizations to determine ways to help New to Canada Participants access and get involved with existing programs.

-- Run free workshops that allow newcomers to be involved in the coaching aspect of sport.
+- Run free workshops that allow New to Canada Participants to be involved in the coaching aspect of sport.
 This provides an opportunity for individuals who are knowledgeable, as well as those who are new, to be involved in the coaching aspect.
 This can provide an opportunity for better participation. - Work with sport gateway associations that provide opportunities for participants to learn new sports in recreational intramural settings. - Allow for direct contact with participants and families to help connect and integrate them into mainstream leagues.
 This can be done through partnerships with other community contacts and local organizations. - Offer information opportunities for participants to learn more about the sport.

-Football Hockey Link34 in Calgary, AB is a non-profit organization that is committed to supporting the integration of culturally diverse children and youth into Canadian society by facilitating their involvement in Canadian football and hockey associations.
+Football Hockey Link33 in Calgary, AB is a non-profit organization that is committed to supporting the integration of culturally diverse children and youth into Canadian society by facilitating their involvement in Canadian football and hockey associations.

-The Canadian Intramural Recreation Association (CIRA)39 can be considered a gateway association to mainstream sports, through its facilitation of opportunities for participants to learn new sports and develop physical literacy in a recreational intramural setting.
+The Canadian Intramural Recreation Association (CIRA Ontario)37 can be considered a gateway association to mainstream sports, through its facilitation of opportunities for participants to learn new sports and develop physical literacy in a recreational intramural setting.

-The Community Partnership Network40 is a group of over 180 local agencies, businesses, and institutions, including local sport and recreation organizations, that are committed to building diverse, welcoming, and inclusive communities in Greater Victoria, BC.
-Members work to develop their capacity by sharing resources and information aimed at promoting and supporting the integration of newcomers into the community.
+The Community Partnership Network38 is a group of more than 300 local agencies, businesses, and institutions, including local sport and recreation organizations, that are committed to building diverse, welcoming, and inclusive communities in Greater Victoria, BC.
+Members work to develop their capacity by sharing resources and information aimed at promoting and supporting the integration of New to Canada Participants into the community.